X-Plane/weather-mirror/README.md

     $ git remote add dokku ssh://dokku@weather.x-plane.com/weather_mirror
     $ git push dokku main:master

+(Note that the Dokku server already has the [environment variables required for AppSignal monitoring](#Environment-variables-required-for-monitoring) configured.)

 There's one *terribly* frustrating aspect of deployment: as part of our zero-downtime checks (see the `CHECKS` file in the project root), we test that the newly spun-up server actually has data for all three endpoints.
 Seems simple, but you would be *amazed* at how many times I have to retry this due to NOAA not being able to return an HTTP 200.
 In the past, I've had to retry this a dozen times before I could get an HTTP 200 on all three at the same time.
 (Did I mention how unreliable X-Plane's weather data was before we had a caching proxy in front of NOAA?)